What is ImPACT testing?

 How is ImPACT testing used at Zeeland East & West High Schools?

-All athletes are required to have a baseline test prior to their first competition (contact for football players).
+All athletes are required to have a baseline test prior to athletic participation (it is a component of the ZAC which is required to play).
 Athletes in high school need to be baseline tested every 2 years to accommodate the many changes their developing brain is making.
 Any athlete who sustains a concussion will be tested again after injury, while symptoms are present and again after all symptoms have resolved.
 We want to see the student-athlete’s test scores return to near baseline levels before they begin their graded return to play.

 For more detailed information on ImPACT testing please click here